Common Sense Australia

 Common Sense Australia is an Australian adaptation of the British series of the same name and a spinoff to Gogglebox Australia.
 The series, which is produced by Endemol Shine Australia, is a co-production between subscription television (STV) network The LifeStyle Channel and free-to-air (FTA) network Network Ten.
-It will air on The LifeStyle Channel first, and then airs on Network Ten a day later.
+It aired on The LifeStyle Channel first, and then aired on Network Ten a day later.

 Common Sense was commissioned in November 2016, similar to Gogglebox Australia, is a local adaptation of a British series of the same name, and is jointly commissioned by both Foxtel and Network Ten.

 Format

-Common Sense features a cast of real people and their real opinions as they gather the week's most talked-about news topics while in conversation with one another in their workplaces, from topics of general news and current affairs to the latest in politics, sport and popular culture.
+Common Sense features a cast of real people who gather the week's most talked-about news topics while in conversation with one another in their workplaces, from topics of general news and current affairs to the latest in politics, sport and popular culture.